We ask you, humbly, to help us.

 - 1. By legislation that makes abortions more difficult to obtain.
 Much of the pro-life

 effort has been concentrated in this area.
 They have sponsored legislation

 - Prevent women under the age of 18 from having an abortion without

-prior parental consent or notification.
+prior parental consent or at least notification.

 - Criminalize the transporting of women under the age of 18 across